.jpg)

 Sleeping Dog

-Back outside the village, we get our last view over the church.
+Back outside the village, we get one last look at the church.

 Steep Bluff